 For minor adjustments, the surgeon may perform the endonasal or closed rhinoplasty; in this approach, the incisions are made only inside the nasal passage.
-Open rhinoplasty, on the other hand, requires an incision to made on the outside of the nose, where scarring is more visible, but the surgeon has better access to the nose during the surgery.
-The patient and surgeon should discuss possible techniques during a pre-operative consultation to determine which incision method will be best suited to the patient’s surgery.
+On the other hand, open rhinoplasty requires an incision to be made outside the nose, where scarring is more visible, but the surgeon has better access to the nose during the surgery.
+The patient and surgeon should discuss possible techniques during a pre-operative consultation to determine which incision method will best suit the patient’s surgery.

 Open rhinoplasty, or external rhinoplasty, requires that incisions be made on the surface of the nose.
-In general, the surgeon will make the incision across the columella, which allows the surgeon to lift the skin off of the nose and view the underlying structures, making adjustments as necessary.
+In general, the surgeon will make the incision across the columella, allowing the surgeon to lift the skin off the nose and view the underlying structures, making adjustments as necessary.

-This is the best method for a surgeon who needs a better view and improved access to the bone and cartilage of the nose.
+This is the best method for a surgeon who needs a better view and improved access to the nose’s bone and cartilage.
 This technique provides the surgeon with more accuracy, the ability to be more versatile in the treatment approach, and overall improved effectiveness.
 The only downside is the possibility of scarring on the outside of the nose; however, these scars are discreetly located and barely visible.

-In a closed rhinoplasty, incisions are made, but they are kept to the interior of the nose; no cuts are made to the outer skin.
+In a closed rhinoplasty, incisions are made, but they are kept to the nose’s interior; no cuts are made to the outer skin.
 This prevents any visible scars.

 In a closed rhinoplasty, the surgeon can still make changes to the structure of the nose.
-In some situations, however, closed rhinoplasty does not provide the surgeon with the visibility and access that he or she needs to achieve the desired results.
-This approach is more technically difficult and challenging, and should only be performed by a skilled plastic surgeon such as Dr. Vincent Marin.
+However, in some situations, closed rhinoplasty does not provide the surgeon with the visibility and access that he or she needs to achieve the desired results.
+This approach is technically demanding and challenging and should only be performed by a skilled plastic surgeon such as Dr. Vincent Marin.